-15. Noting that the sedition offence of the Crime Ordinance was resuscitated in 2020 for the first time in decades, the Committee is concerned that a number of academics, journalists and representatives of civil society have been arrested and charged with seditious offences for having exercised their legitimate right to freedom of speech such as chanting slogans in public, clapping in courts and expressing criticism of government activities.
+15. Noting that the offence of sedition under the Crimes Ordinance was invoked in 2020 for the first time in decades, the Committee is concerned that a number of academics, journalists and representatives of civil society have been arrested and charged with seditious offences for having legitimately exercised their right to freedom of speech by, for example, chanting slogans in public, clapping in courts and expressing criticism of government activities.
 Law enforcement officials and prosecutors have allegedly failed to specify the precise nature of the threat posed by such activities.
-The Committee is particularly concerned that sedition is regarded as a national security crime and therefore sedition cases are investigated by the Department for Safeguarding National Security of the Police Force of the HKSAR, as upheld by the Court of Final Appeal.
-It is also concerned about the excessive investigative powers under the Implementation Rules, which are also applicable to sedition cases(arts.
+The Committee is particularly concerned that sedition is regarded as a national security crime and sedition cases are therefore investigated by the Hong Kong Police Force's department for safeguarding national security, as upheld by the Court of Final Appeal.
+It is also concerned about the excessive investigative powers under the implementation rules, which are also applicable to sedition cases (arts.
 2, 4, 7, 9, 10, 12, 14, 15, 17, 18, 19, 21, 22 and 25).

-(a) Repeal the sedition provisions of the Crime Ordinance and refrain from using them to suppress the expression of critical and dissenting opinions;

-(b) Immediately stop applying the National Security Law and the Implementation Rules to sedition cases;

-(d) Review pending sedition cases to ensure no one is prosecuted or targeted for the legitimate exercise of his/her right to freedom of expression.
+- (a) Repeal the sedition provisions under the Crimes Ordinance and refrain from using them to suppress the expression of critical and dissenting opinions; - (b) Immediately stop applying the National Security Law and the implementation rules to sedition cases; - (c) Review pending sedition cases to ensure no one is prosecuted or targeted for the legitimate exercise of the right to freedom of expression.